top of page

 9781032248936.jpg

 The CJ Littlejohns Medical Prize was established in 2013 to support students applying for medical school.
 In 2024 the prize was expanded to all pupils in years 12 and 13 who are considering a health related university course .
 This is interpreted as any scientific or vocational course linked to health care.
 The annual prize will now be called the CJ Littlejohns Health Prize.
-The annual prize will be awarded on the basis of an essay on any health related issue .
-The word limit is 2500 words.
-The prize attracts a financial component of £250.
+The annual prize will be awarded on the basis of an essay on a health related issue .

 On behalf of the family his son Professor Peter Littlejohns said